 Gene Autry Estate Palm Springs

 Once owned by the late Singing Cowboy, Gene Autry, this home is incredibly luxurious.
 It has a huge kitchen, terrace, dining room and living room, a private enclosed patio, two bedrooms, floor-to-ceiling windows, and modern-style decor.

 The home is located on the grounds of The Parker Palm Springs, one of the finest hotels in the city.
 Since the two well-manicured lawns on the property can facilitate 300+ people at once, it is often used as a venue for weddings and other big events.

 Bob Hope House Palm Springs

-Built by the famous American Architect John Lautner, this home of Bob Hope features an unusual futuristic design.
-It is the most expensive house in the area for sale around $50 million.
-It resembles a volcano featuring a concrete roof with a hole in the center.
+Built by the famous American Architect John Lautner, the home of Bob Hope definitely has an unusual futuristic design.
+It resembles a volcano and features a concrete roof with a hole in the center.
 It’s been compared to a giant mushroom and even a spaceship.
-It features two swimming pools, six bedrooms, a putting green, and beautiful gardens.

 Originally listed for around $50 million in 2013, the home later sold for $13 million, a huge bargain for the 23,366 square foot estate, in 2016.
 Some features to this architectural oddity include 10-bedrooms, 13-bathrooms, several fireplaces (including one outside), a pond, two swimming pools, a tennis court, beautiful gardens, and a waterfall.